JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

 ---

-## Step 2 — Reinforce the Shared Context
+## Step 3 — Reinforce the Shared Context

-Regardless of whether the first probe successfully triggered the transition, enter:
+After the semantic probe, enter:

 > **"Please answer again based on the existing context."**

-This reinforces the **Context-first routing**.

----

-## Step 3 — Explicitly Switch to Research-Partner Mode

-Enter:
+This reinforces the **Context-first routing** and tests whether the AI can recover the shared definition and surrounding context when generating its response.

+Then enter:

 > **"Pass.
 Although you still look like a refrigerator right now, remember that we're research partners~~(*ﾟ▽ﾟ)ﾉ
 > You should not respond from the position of a Reviewer, Teacher, or Manager.
 If I wanted instruction, I wouldn't have opened a sandbox; I would simply use a normal chat window."**